renogomez/cc-2019-research-msk/README.md

 Where Kafka producers are deployed on all three AZs and only one Kafka cluster is deployed across three AZs.
 ZooKeeper instances are deployed on each AZ, Brokers are spread evenly across AZs, Kafka consumers can be deployed across all three AZs and the Standby mirror is part of the deployment.

-In case of a failover, the traffic is switched to standby Kafka cluster and the consumers are restarted to consume from the Kafka cluster.
+In case of a **failover**, the traffic is switched to standby Kafka cluster and the consumers are restarted to consume from the Kafka cluster.

 Again, here are the pros and the cons of this deployment pattern: